eyeyar03/jose-apis/README.md

 Version used: 0.7.0

 ## Goals
-1. Learn how to generate JWE using the 2 libraries.
+1. Learn how to generate JWS and JWE using the 3 libraries.
 2. Which is easier to use?
 3. Which is more flexible and extensible?
 4. Which adheres more to the standards?